the-argus/func-godot-lightpass/README.md

 - `FGLAudioPlayer`

 These nodes have an additional option on them: "Export all exportable nodes."
-Pressing this button will cause the node to find all of the other nodes underneath the same `FuncGodotMap` and write them out to the corresponding `.map` file, appending them as entities to the end.
+Pressing this button will cause the node to find all of the other FGL nodes underneath the same `FuncGodotMap` and write them out to the corresponding `.map` file, appending them as entities to the end.